It was during a night out at the movies when that I realised something wasn't right.

 "Premature menopause is when the final menstrual period occurs before a woman is 40.
 Primary ovarian insufficiency (POI) is when a period stops spontaneously, either prematurely or early.
 In POI there is a small possibility that ovarian function may spontaneously resume.
 Premature menopause will have the same symptoms associated with menopause at the expected age of 51-52, however the symptoms are often more severe," says Dr Elizabeth Farrell, gynaecologist and medical director at Jean Hailes.

-Up to 8 per cent of women will have their final period by the time they are 45, and while there are many causes of premature or early menopause including chemotherapy and some genetic disorders, in about 60 per cent of women, the cause is unknown.
+Up to eight per cent of women will have their final period by the time they are 45, and while there are many causes of premature or early menopause including chemotherapy and some genetic disorders, in about 60 per cent of women, the cause is unknown.

 "Often it's a time of feeling loss and sadness, anger, guilt and grief.
 Women may feel that they are no longer feminine, physically and sexually attractive and if a woman wished to have children, premature menopause can be especially devastating.
 Seeking counselling can help," says Dr Farrell.